drfreder/king-and-frederickson/README.md

 Megan Frederickson and Molly King
 September 11, 2020

+This repo contains the data and code for the analyses in:

+King MM, Frederickson ME.
+The Pandemic Penalty: COVID-19’s gendered impact on scientific productivity.
+Currently under review, preprint soon to be available on SocArXiv.

-We quantified how the COVID-19 pandemic is affecting the gender breakdown of preprint submissions to [arXiv](https://arxiv.org/) and [bioRxiv](https://www.biorxiv.org/), two preprint servers that together cover many STEM fields.
+In the paper, we quantified how the COVID-19 pandemic is affecting the gender breakdown of preprint submissions to [arXiv](https://arxiv.org/) and [bioRxiv](https://www.biorxiv.org/), two preprint servers that together cover many STEM fields.

 We used these packages: